 You can check out the original recipe via the link above.
 Here’s how I’d make it again.

 This was a very good pie – and it happened to be vegan.
 I was skeptical that the saltines would work, but they really disappeared into this pie.
 The filling was surprisingly smooth – not lumpy as I feared it might be, and certainly not goopy like traditional pecan pie can be.
 If you don’t like the goopy texture of pecan pie, you might like this.
 The filling was vaguely caramelly from the brown sugar and bit of honey I added, and it was very sweet, as pecan pie has to be.
 The original recipe had you caramelize the pecans separately, but honestly, I just ended up with caramel sticking to my pan.
 The pie will be plenty sweet, and easier to make, if you just fold the plain pecans into your filling.
 One thing I really liked about this pie was not having to worry about it being done.
 I’ve made lots of pecan pies (almost every year) that I’ve had to bake extra time to get the filling to set.
 This one I did bake this pie long, maybe an extra 5 minutes, just to be sure it was set because I use a glass pie pan and think it might bake slow.
-But you can see in the picture above how the filling stays on the pie!
+But you can see in the picture below how the filling stays on the pie!

 I did not have whole wheat pastry flour and so used plain whole wheat that I whirred alone in the food processor to make finer.
 The plain whole wheat made the crust a little wheaty.
 I was not a fan, but I only noticed that when eating the fluted crust.
 Milder white whole wheat flour would have helped; so would whole wheat pastry flour.
 I would probably only use 1/4 cup plain whole wheat flour if that’s all I had.
 I would also consider using only all-purpose flour.
 I liked making the crust, though, because it had less fat in it than a normal pie crust and was easy to work with.